By Jack Rosenberger

 What we found is digital-ready CIOs have these traits in common:

 1. They have a strategic vision of how technology will transform the business and know how to implement it.
+For instance, they may implement construction management or lien management software if the company is in the construction industry.
 These CIOs are proactive and have the mindset that their role is no longer focused on just operations, but on how to strategically impact the growth of the business.

 2. Digital-ready CIOs innovate relentlessly.
 Digital-ready CIOs understand the importance of technology innovation because digital presents new revenue channels, as well as new forms of significant cost optimization.